-Aims to improve treatment by reducing the load of nutrients (phosphorus and nitrogen) in the secondary effluent.
-In some cases tertiary treatment eliminates poorly biodegradable substances that have not been eliminated by the bacterial treatment.
+Aims to improve purification by reducing the load of nutrients (phosphorus and nitrogen) in the secondary effluent.
+In some cases tertiary treatment eliminates poorly biodegradable substances that have not been eliminated by the bacterial metabolic treatment.

 Machine that transforms a given kind of energy (e.g. potential energy) into mechanical energy, made available for use via a rotating shaft.
-The resulting energy may in turn be used to produce other energy (e.g. by coupling an alternator to the turbine to enable the alternator to use the mechanical energy to generate electricity).
+The resulting energy may in turn be used for the production of other energy (e.g. by coupling an alternator to the turbine to enable the alternator to exploit the mechanical energy to produce electricity).

 EN ISO 9001:2008

 International technical standard for the certification of quality management systems.

 International technical standard for the certification of environmental management systems.